Application questions are like the heads of a hydra. Cut one off, and two more form in its place. It’s a complicated process, but we’re here to help!

 That’s probably an issue with your pop-up blocker.
 Try disabling it and try again.

-But you don't need to use the transcript request form when sending transcripts.
-What's nice about it is that it produces a barcode that helps assign the letter to your file.
+But you don’t need to use the transcript request form when sending transcripts.
+What’s nice about it is that it produces a barcode that helps assign the transcript to your file.
 You know how when you checkout at a grocery store, the teller rings up items without a barcode?
 AMCAS will do the same thing.

 Yes.
 Your application is like a symphony: each essay is a different movement, and each movement contains similar elements to the rest of the symphony.